 Create videos on how to use your products in the best way, or when to use which product.

 There’s no better way to reel buyers in than with a compelling story.

 Your clients sharing an experience with your products is one of the best ways to persuade your clients about the quality of your products and service

 First generate a list of keywords ideas:

-- Use YouTube’s Search Suggest feature – if you type your keyword it shows you other keywords people are searching for.
+- Use YouTube’s Search Suggest feature – If you type in your keyword, it shows you other keywords that people are searching for.

 - Find out what keywords people use to visit your videos